cyrus2281/notes/README.md

 # Mathematics and Machine Learning Notes

 This repository contains the notes taken while studying different materials in the field of mathematics and machine learning.
 The notes are written in Jupyter notebooks and are also available Google Colab.
+Mathematics are written in LaTeX.

 In addition, I have included some of the resources I have used to study the topics in the resources folder.